brunopk/sc-rpi/README.md

 # Strip Controller Raspberry

-Receives commands from the [sc-master](https://github.com/brunopk/sc-master) using the [SCP protocol](/doc/protocol.md), process them and convert it to signals for any W2812B LED strip, using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
+Receives commands from the [sc-master](https://github.com/brunopk/sc-master) using a custom [protocol](/doc/protocol.md) over TCP, process them and convert it to signals for any W2812B LED strip, using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.

 ## Requirements